prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

 - GPU profile selector by lori_more
   - Make sure EnvyControl is installed (see `envycontrol.md`)
 - Gravatar by dsheeler
-  - Enter email, press keyboard shortcut, clear shortcut, and uninstall plugin
+  - Enter email, press keyboard shortcut, clear shortcut, and disable plugin until needed again
 - GSConnect by dlandau
   - Run the following to install the openssl dependency: `sudo dnf install openssl -y`
   - Name your device